Updated 14th April 2022

 • nuts and seeds

-• fatty coldwater fish
+• fatty cold-water fish

 However, to eat what’s best for your body, it’s important to understand your personal responses to foods.

-ZOE’s pioneering at-home test analyzes your blood sugar and blood fat after you eat, as well as your unique gut microbiome.
+ZOE’s pioneering at-home test analyzes your blood sugar and blood fat levels after you eat, as well as your unique gut microbiome.

 Take a free quiz to learn how the ZOE program can help you to eat the best foods for you.